-WKINTRA3 will report by 1 February 2021 for the attention of IEASG.
+WKINTRA3 will report by 29 October 2021 for the attention of IEASG.

-The use of ITA is widespread in the ICES integrated ecosystem assessment community, and recent publications have challenged the interpretation of its results.
+Priority The use of ITA is widespread in the ICES integrated ecosystem assessment community, and recent publications have challenged the interpretation of its results.
 Thus, the priority should be considered medium to high.
-The first workshop on integrated trend analyses in support to integrated ecosystem assessment (WKINTRA) recognized some of the limitations in the ITA methods currently used as a standard tool by ICES IEA groups.
+Scientific justification The first workshop on integrated trend analyses in support to integrated ecosystem assessment (WKINTRA) recognized some of the limitations in the ITA methods currently used as a standard tool by ICES IEA groups.
 It was recommended to approach the evaluation problem through simulation studies, in a way similar to that used earlier in ICES for stock assessment models (ICES, 1993).
 The second workshop (WKINTRA2) developed and compared numerical simulation protocols and algorithms, with the aim of simulating few contrasted ecosystem datasets.
 These will form the basis of ITA methods evaluation for the intended WKINTRA-3 workshop.
-No major resourcing Statisticians and researchers from across the IEASG network.
-None.
-No financial implications for ICES.
-Link to ACOM through the development of ecosystem overviews

-Linkages to other committees or groups Links across all ICES IEA working groups Linkages to other Links to IEA groups in the Arctic and PICES Working Groups working on similar organizations topics.
+Resource requirements No major resourcing Participants Statisticians and researchers from across the IEASG network.
+Secretariat facilities None.
+Financial No financial implications for ICES.
+Linkages to advisory committees Link to ACOM through the development of ecosystem overviews Linkages to other committe or groups Links across all ICES IEA working groups Linkages to other organizations Links to IEA groups in the Arctic and PICES Working Groups working on similar topics.